-For the average Joe, it’s not required, but we have different recommendations for different applications.
+For the average Joe, it's not required for 2 years, but we have different recommendations for different applications.
 A list of applications of increasing demand is below.

 Average Property Owner: If you just want a rough idea of how much CO is present around the house or want to use the Inspector to find CO sources, and plan to leave it indoors, calibration is not normally required.
 We recommend calibration or replacement after 2 years.

 General Purpose Professionals: If you are a professional Home Inspector, HVAC Technician, Fire Department, EMT, or in a related field, we recommend calibration every 6-12 months to maintain the approximate +/-10% accuracy specified.
 Exposure to fluctuating temperatures and humidity by leaving the device in a vehicle outside can cause the sensor output to change over time, with any inaccuracies increasing the longer it has been since the last calibration.